Manim-Notebook/manim-notebook/src/walkthrough/manim-installation.md

 sudo apt-get install libpango1.0-dev -y
 ```

-Only apply those if you encounter the respective errors:
+Only apply those fixes in case you encounter the respective errors:

 ```py
 # Work around 'NoneType' object has no attribute 'glGetError'